Garden Centers of America

+GCA Summer Tour-goers bring back retailing inspirations from touring indie garden centers in San Francisco, CA.

 Garden Centers of America (GCA) was incorporated in March 1973 as a nonprofit organization of independent garden centers across North America for the purpose of improving conditions in the retail garden center industry.
 GCA provides a medium through which independent garden centers may consider their mutual problems and interests, exchange ideas and assist each other in bringing the independent garden center industry to a higher level of efficiency.

-GCA Summer Tour-goers bring back retailing inspirations from touring indie garden centers in San Francisco, CA.

 Regular members are limited to independent retail firms to whose primary purpose is to sell live plants to the public.
 Active members must have a definite location of business with appropriate facilities to properly care for and display plants.

 GCA puts on a summer tour of garden centers in different regions of the United States each year in June.
 Recent history has taken the tour to Nashville, TN; Seattle, WA; Norfolk/Virginia Beach, VA; Portland, OR; Milwaukee, WI; San Francisco, CA; central Ohio and Detroit, MI.
 GCA's commitment is to ensure the long-term success and sustainability of the locally owned independent garden center.
 GCA is the primary forum for information, education and training that promotes the exchange of ideas between member firms.
 In October 2016, GCA had 144 active member firms and 22 associate members with a sincere interest in improving the business of retailing in garden centers.